VITALISED/Thaumium/nms/README.md

 - **Tk/Tool kit**: utility types.
 - **NGui**: Hello Game's UI framework for NMS.
 - **Atlas**: Auth, networking and discovery stuff.
 Sort of like a master server.
+- **Eg**: ? really got no idea on this one.
+Could mean Engine Graphics considering it's all render pipeline stuff.